Programming AVR fuse bits – oscillator settings

 As you may already know, Atmega8 can have 4 different clock sources:

-External Crystal or Resonator;
+• External Crystal or Resonator;

-External Low Frequency Crystal;
+• External Low-Frequency Crystal;

-External RC Oscillator or Calibrated Internal RC Oscillator;
+• External RC Oscillator or Calibrated Internal RC Oscillator;

-External Clock source.
+• External Clock source.

 In the table you see adequate CKSEL0..3 settings

-As you may noticed, for most of them there are ranges of settings left.
-For example External Crystal or Resonator
+As you may notice, for most of them, there is a range of settings left.

 If you connect external Crystal oscillator or resonator to XTAL1 and XTAL2

-Note 1 – These are fast startup times – not suitable for crystals;
+Note 1.
+These are fast startup times – not suitable for crystals;

-Note 1 – Less stabile startup.
+Note 1.
+Less stable startup.

 External RC oscillator

 The frequency in this mode is calculated by formula f=1/(3RC) while C should be at least 22pF.
-If CKOPT is programmed (unchecked), then Internal capacitor 36pF between XTAL1 and GND is enabled, then there is only resistor needed.
+If CKOPT is programmed (unchecked), then Internal capacitor 36pF between XTAL1 and GND is enabled, then there is only a resistor needed.

 And again the table of operating modes:

-Note 1 – don’t use this setting when close to the maximum frequencies.
+Note 1. don’t use this setting when close to the maximum frequencies.

-Calibrated internal RC oscillator
+The calibrated internal RC oscillator

-Calibrated internal RC oscillator is pretty often used, because there is no need any external components and it can provide fixed 1, 2, 4 and 8 MHz clock.
-This mode is selected by programming fuse bits in range 0001 to 0100.Leave CKOPT bit unprogrammed for this mode (checked).
+Calibrated internal RC oscillator is pretty often used because there is no need for any external components and it can provide fixed 1, 2, 4, and 8 MHz clocks.
+This mode is selected by programming fuse bits in range 0001 to 0100.
+Leave CKOPT bit unprogrammed for this mode (checked).

 Operating modes:

-Note 1 – by default this option is selected for all Atmega8
+Note 1. by default this option is selected for all Atmega8

 About internal RC oscillator calibration read in device datasheet.